surajsbmn/mean-stack-demo-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Also run `npm run start:server` for running the node backend.
 Default port is '5200'.

+## MongoDB Setup

+MongoDb is configured on localhost with connection string as `mongodb://localhost:27017/meanapp`. the DB name is meanapp, you can change according to your configuration.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.